Tell Ali Muntar

-Tell Ali Muntar is a tell (a mound created by accumulation of remains) about 2 km south-east of Gaza City in Palestine.
-The former settlement is thought to have been occupied in the Middle Bronze Age, about the 2nd millennium BCE.
-The remains of the settlement cover an estimated 100 m2.
-It occupied the highest point in the area around Gaza.
+Tell Ali Muntar, also known as Tell al-Muntar, is a tell (a mound created by accumulation of remains) at an elevation of 270 ft above sea level, the highest elevation is the area, some 2 km south-east of Gaza City in Palestine.
+The ancient site is thought to have been occupied in the Middle Bronze Age, about the 2nd millennium BCE, covering an estimated area of 100 m2.

+Tradition holds it as the place where Samson brought down the city gates of the Philistines.
+The hill is crowned by a Muslim shrine (maqam) dedicated to Ali al-Muntar.
+There are old Muslim graves around the surrounding trees, and the lintel of the doorway of the maqam has two medieval Arabic scriptures.

 Tell Ali Muntar was surveyed in 1998 as part of the Gaza Research Project, but it has not been excavated.
 The archaeologists discovered mud bricks from buildings and pottery that ranged from the Middle Bronze Age to the Ottoman period.
 It is likely that Tell Ali Muntar was occupied at the same time as the Bronze Age settlement of Tell Gaza; archaeologists Joanna Clarke and Louise Steel suggest that settlement may have shifted from Tell Muntar to Tell Gaza.
-UNESCO has verified that more than 100 heritage sites have been damaged as a result of the Israeli invasion of the Gaza Strip starting in 2023, including Tell Ali Muntar.
+UNESCO has verified that more than 150 heritage sites have been damaged or detroyed as a result of the Israeli invasion of the Gaza Strip starting in 2023, including Tell Ali Muntar.